wpfadenhauer/Remember-Your-Roots/README.md

 7. UpdatedEcoRegions_andGH_Groups.R
     * Looks at patterns in invasiveness across the individual ecoregions and growth habits
     * This information is used in Figure 4 in the manuscript.
+8. NewSamplingRedo.R
+    * This has all of the same models included in the above files, but using a different sampling method (taking 131 from all groups, then 86 of the first sample for training and the remaining 45 for testing).